-Disabling the creation of Office 365 Groups
+Disabling the creation of Office 365 Groups and Microsoft Teams

-Why restrict Office 365 Group creation?
+Why restrict Microsoft 365 Group creation?

-How to restrict Office 365 Group creation
+How to restrict Microsoft 365 Group creation

-Next, you need to create an Active Directory security group to manage who can create Office 365 Groups.
+The first step of restricting who can create Microsoft 365 Groups is to decide who can create Groups.
+Typically group creation is limited to just administrators, which is the approach frequently used with ProvisionPoint Enterprise.
+Next, you need to create an Active Directory security group to manage who can create Microsoft 365 Groups.
 For the example of this post, I am using a security group called PPAdmins.

 The result for a User